claydotio/clay-mobile/specs/game-discovery.md

 ---------
 1. Get users playing games they might be interested in
 2. Be the central point of discovery for game on Kik
-3. Promote quality cross-promotion between games * TODO Not in app itself
-4. Convince users to revisit the application to play more games * TODO don't have any features for this...

 FEATURES
 --------